Saquib Nachan

-Saquib Nachan (died 28 June 2025) was an Islamist terrorist who was convicted for his involvement in the 2002 and 2003 bombs at Mumbai Central railway station, Vile Parle and Mulund.
+Saquib Nachan (died 28 June 2025) was an Islamist who was conspired and convicted for his involvement in the 2002 and 2003 bombs at Mumbai Central railway station, Vile Parle and Mulund.
 Nachan was convicted of possessing weapons under the Prevention of Terrorism Act (POTA) and was sentenced to ten years' imprisonment.
 After being released from prison, Nachan left for his native town of Padhga with his relatives.